|

 SWCPC 200

-Consists of photographs of Roby, Texas (1900), and bulks with
+Consists of photographs of

-photographs of the Roby and Northern Depot and trains (1900).
+Roby, Texas (1900), and bulks with photographs of the Roby and Northern Depot

 Fletcher Family

-Photograph collection, 1889-1973
+Photograph Collection, 1889-1973

 21 copy prints